oatlog/oatlog/doc/report/main.typ

 == Equality saturation in practice <section_background_practice>

-While e-graph engines like Oatlog contain significant complexity in order to support many kinds of rewrite rules and achieve good performance, both asymptotically and in terms of constant factors, a similar computation can be described in only about 100 lines of code.
+E-graph engines such as egglog @egglog or this thesis' Oatlog contain significant complexity in order to support many kinds of rewrite rules and achieve good performance, both asymptotically and in terms of constant factors.
+A similar computation can however be described in only about a hundred lines of code.
 This section will present and explain such a snippet, simultaneously concretizing the steps involved in equality saturation.

 The operations that can be performed on an e-graph, expressed in the language of its bipartite representation shown in @fig_background_bipartite_egraph, are